 The proposed bill aims to protect manufactured housing communities in Washington state by restricting the ability of large business and investment entities to purchase these properties.
 Specifically, it prohibits business entities from acquiring interests in manufactured housing communities if they already own five or more communities or 200 or more lots.
 Investment entities are entirely barred from purchasing manufactured housing communities or lots.
-However, exceptions are made for eligible organizations and those developing new manufactured housing communities.
+Exceptions are made for eligible organizations and those developing new communities.
 The bill emphasizes the importance of preserving affordable housing options for low-income and senior residents, who are often disproportionately affected by rising rents and displacement due to such acquisitions.

 Statutes affected: Original Bill: 19.86.140